Evotec-Bioinformatics/ml-from-omics/README.md

 export SLURM_CPUS_ON_NODE=20
 ````

-Now, you can train the models:
+Now, you can `cd src/` and train the models:
 ````shell
 python main.py
 ````